infinum/rails-handbook/Building an API.md

 ## HTTP headers and status codes

-In case the JSON API standard is used, clients have to set the `content-type` to `application/vnd.api+json` in their request headers.
+If the JSON API standard is used, clients have to set the `content-type` to `application/vnd.api+json` in their request headers.
 In other cases, when using the JSON format, `application/json` will suffice.

 Some of the more commonly used HTTP status codes are:
 #### Success codes